rgulla16/Techin510-Lab4_HW/README.md

 streamlit run world_clock.py
 Open your web browser and navigate to the provided URL to interact with the application.

-Contributing
-If you would like to contribute or have suggestions, please open an issue or submit a pull request.

-Acknowledgments
+### Libraries:
 Streamlit for providing an easy way to create interactive web applications. yfinance for fetching stock market data.

-Issues
-I was not able to  reduce the width of the drop downs.
+### Issues:
 Also the circle of the clock seems to have vanished.
 I am unable to draw it satisfactorily.